Georg von Hertling: German chancellor and Prussian minister president

 During Hertling's term in office, some important steps were taken toward parliamentarization and democratization, such as an envisaged electoral reform with elements of proportional representation.
 Overall, however, the SPD was dissatisfied with him because the influence of the Supreme Army Command remained strong and reforms were slow.
 By the end of September 1918, Hertling had lost the confidence of the SPD, which wanted to enter the government only under a change of policy.
 The governments of Bavaria and Baden also thought that Hertling was not the right man to develop a consistent peace policy.
 The Progressive People's Party thought the same but did not want to endanger the coalition.

 In view of the deteriorating military situation, the parties of the Inter-Party Committee, including Hertling's Centre Party, called for negotiations for a separate peace with the Allies that would not include annexations, as well as for parliamentarization of the Reich.
 Through a constitutional amendment, the government was to be made dependent on the confidence of the Reichstag.
 Hertling was determined to resist these demands.
-On 26 September 1918, however, department heads in the General Staff informed Paul von Hintze, secretary of state in the Foreign Ministry, of the hopeless military situation, bypassing Quartermaster General Erich Ludendorff, but also failing to involve Reich Chancellor Hertling.
+On 26 September 1918, however, department heads in the General Staff informed Paul von Hintze, state secretary in the Foreign Ministry, of the hopeless military situation, bypassing Quartermaster General Erich Ludendorff, but also failing to involve Reich Chancellor Hertling.
 Hintze worked out a concept for a revolution from above.
 When the Supreme Army Command also demanded a broader base for the government on 28 September – probably in order to place the responsibility for the defeat on the democratic parties – Hertling had no way out.
 The end of his chancellorship was sealed on 29 September at the army's general headquarters in Spa, Belgium.
 Hertling was succeeded on 3 October by Prince Maximilian of Baden, the preferred candidate of his vice chancellor, Payer.